 A very prominent point of Wat Rong Suea Ten is Viharn Rong Suea which was built with contemporary religious art It's a beautiful blue with gold trim.
 It is unique like no other temple.
-Inside the viharn enshrines a large white Buddha image named Phra Buddha Ratchamongkhon Bodi Trilokanat. which has a height of 20 meters and the top of the relics contains the Buddha's relics is, therefore, a place of worship for Buddhists
+Inside the viharn enshrines a large white Buddha image named Phra Buddha Ratchamongkhon Bodi Trilokanat.
+It has a height of 20 meters and the top of the relics contains the Buddha's relics is, therefore, a place of worship for Buddhists

 Wat Huay Pla Kung is a beautiful temple located on the top of a hill, 6km outside of Chiang Rai city.
 It. is often mistakenly referred to as the Big Buddha temple because of a large white statue which actually is the representation of Guan Yin – The Goddess of Mercy.
-Wat Huay Pla Kung is a temple complex consisting of 3 different temples built in their own space and each of them is different from others.
+Wat Huay Pla Kung is a temple complex consisting of 3 different temples built in their own space and each of them is different from the others.
 The first and the most prominent white statue that you will see as soon as you are in the parking lot is Guan Yin – The Goddess of Mercy which is referred to as Big Buddha.

 This statue is 23 stories high and the staircase leading to the statue is surrounded by enormous dragon sculptures that look super cool.
 I would recommend visiting here at sunrise.
 When the sunlight falls on the dragon statues as the sun sets, it makes a beautiful scene along with a great moment to take pictures.

 Wat Hua Pla Kang is one of the most impressive temples in Chiang Rai.
-The main attraction of this temple complex, built-in 2001, is a 100-meter high white Buddha, which can be seen far from the distance.
-The whole complex is really impressive, but the highlight is inside the huge Buddha.
+The main attraction of this temple complex, built-in 2001, is a 100-meter-high white Buddha, which can be seen far from the distance.
+The whole complex is really impressive, but the highlight is the huge Buddha.
 A lift takes you up to the Buddha’s head, where you can enjoy the great view over the Chiang Rai landscape from the eyes of the statue.

-The 9 tier Temple
+The 9-tier Temple